peekxc/tallem/README.md

 > meson install -C build
 > python -m build

-Assuming this succeeds, the package distribution should be located in the `dist` folder, from which it can be installed the the local [site-packages](https://docs.python.org/3/library/site.html#site.USER_SITE) via:
+Assuming this succeeds, the [built distribution](https://packaging.python.org/glossary/#term-Built-Distribution) [wheel](https://packaging.python.org/glossary/#term-Wheel) should be located in the `dist` folder, from which it can be installed the the local [site-packages](https://docs.python.org/3/library/site.html#site.USER_SITE) via:

 > pip install dist/tallem-*.whl